-Symptoms of Lyme disease can vary from person to person and typically manifest in multiple systems in the body.
+Symptoms of Lyme disease can vary from person to person and typically affect multiple organ systems.
 Neuropsychiatric symptoms such as anxiety, depression, and brain fog are quite common in Lyme disease.
 In 2020, Lyme-literate psychiatrist Robert Bransfield, MD, and his team published their findings of Lyme disease’s most common symptoms.
-The paper, titled A Clinical Diagnostic System for Late-Stage Neuropsychiatric Lyme Borreliosis Based upon an Analysis of 100 Patients, compared the frequency of symptoms of Lyme disease against four control groups.
+The paper, A Clinical Diagnostic System for Late-Stage Neuropsychiatric Lyme Borreliosis Based upon an Analysis of 100 Patients1, compared the frequency of symptoms of Lyme disease against four control groups.
 The results were remarkable.

 Including Clinical Symptoms for the Diagnosis of Lyme Disease

 Laboratory testing for Lyme disease is known to have low sensitivity.
 Lyme specialty laboratories have improved testing methodologies to increase test sensitivity, but they still produce false-negative results.
 Furthermore, lab tests only provide objective information.
-Including subjective clinical symptoms improves the accuracy of diagnosis.
+Including subjective clinical symptoms improves diagnostic accuracy.
 For example, is there another significant lab result that explains the patient’s symptom picture?

 The Study Criteria

-The researchers performed a retrospective chart analysis of 100 patients who tested CDC-positive for Lyme disease.
-Thirty of these patients were diagnosed and treated within six months of getting the infection but continued to have symptoms.
+The researchers performed a retrospective chart review of 100 patients who tested Positive for Lyme disease by CDC criteria.
+Thirty of these patients were diagnosed and treated within six months of getting the infection, but continued to have symptoms.
 The other 70 patients had a delayed diagnosis and treatment, with an average of 9 years since infection.
-The study used four control groups to validate results β the 100 patients’ symptoms before infection, a group of healthy controls, a group with chronic illness but not positive for Lyme disease, and The National Comorbidity Replication Survey.
+The study used four control groups to validate results – the 100 patients’ symptoms before infection, a group of healthy controls, a group with chronic illness but not positive for Lyme disease, and The National Comorbidity Replication Survey.

 On average, people had 4.6 clinical findings before infection with Lyme disease and 82 clinical findings after infection!